-In March 2012, Bell staged another blockbuster musical, CATS, followed by Les Miserables in 2013.
+In March 2012, Nick Bell staged another blockbuster musical, CATS, followed by Les Miserables in 2013.

 The newly-renovated chapel, dedicated to the Blessed Pier Giorgio Frassati, was blessed by Bishop Brandt in May 2013, during a Mass concelebrated with Father Lubic.
 Father Lubic had obtained the funding necessary to install new flooring, ceiling, and lighting.
 The chapel features stained glass windows, mosaic Stations of the Cross, plaques, statues and altar furnishings from the former Holy Trinity Parish in Connellsville.